-+ We also conducted numerous focus groups with expecting mothers as well as fathers in order to learn more about the way they consumed this content
+- We also conducted numerous focus groups with expecting mothers as well as fathers in order to learn more about the ways in which they consume this content

 We used KooKoo cloud telephony and Microsoft Azure to host our system as well as run the IVR service.
-We designed a client dashboard as well.
+We designed a client dashboard for the same.
 After having come to this stage we learnt about the activities of Barakat Bundle, USA and seeing synergy, we approached and collaborated with them for pilot tests in the Jhagadia district at Bharuch.
 The pilot test feedback was very encouraging.

 Pilot Test with Barakat Bundle